Skip to main content

 An aggregation of AccountChains into shards is based on the bit-representation of account addresses to make splitting and merging deterministic.
 For example, an address looks like (shard prefix, address).
 That way, all accounts in the ShardChain will have the same binary prefix (for instance, all addresses will start with 0b00101).

-In TON, there can be many sets of rules, and thus, many blockchains operate simultaneously and can interact with each other by sending messages cross-chain in the same way that accounts of one chain can interact with each other.
+In TON, there can be many sets of rules, and thus, many WorkChains operate simultaneously and can interact with each other by sending messages cross-chain in the same way that accounts of one chain can interact with each other.

 WorkChain: a blockchain with your own rules

-TON allows creating up to 2^32 workchains, subdivided into 2^60 shards.
+TON allows creating up to 2^32 WorkChains, subdivided into 2^60 shards.

-Nowadays, there are only two workchains in TON: MasterChain and BaseChain.
+Nowadays, there are only two WorkChains in TON: MasterChain and BaseChain.

 BaseChain is used for everyday transactions between actors because it's cheap, while MasterChain has a crucial function for TON.